 |The Valorous Heart||Black armour, black cloaks with white linings||Lucia||Atoning||Sisters Repentia||Sanctorum|

 The Sisters of Battle were the last faction to receive a codex during the 2nd Edition of Warhammer 40,000 and were then combined with the Inquisitions Ordo Hereticus for 3rd Editions Codex: Witch Hunters.
 2011 saw the publication of a Chapter Approved White Dwarf Sisters of Battle army list for the games 5th Edition.
 During the 6th Edition of Warhammer 40,000, the Sisters were officially renamed the Adepta Sororitasnote and received Games Workshops first ever digital-only codex sourcebook, before being included alongside other Imperial sub-factions in 2016s Codex: Imperial Agents for 7th Edition.
-The 8th Edition beta version of Codex: Adepta Sororitas is included in the Chapter Approved 2018 rules supplement released in December 2018.
+The 8th Edition beta version of of their rules were included in the Chapter Approved 2018 rules supplement released in December 2018, with the full Codex: Adepta Sororitas given an early release as part of a limited edition Army Box in November 2019 before the full release in January 2020.

 - Absurdly Sharp Blade: The blessed Blade of Admonition is a relic of the Adepta Sororitas and is the very sword used by Saint Dominica to remove the head of Goge Vandire.
 The silver blade of this sacred weapon is razor sharp and has taken the lives of countless heretics since.
 The 8th Edition Chapter Approved rules for the Blade of Admonition represent this by giving it superior Strength and Damage compared to regular power swords.